Integrating central extensions of Lie algebras via Lie 2-groups: Abstract

 \section{Abstract}

-The purpose of this paper is to show how central extensions of (possibly infinite-dimensional) Lie algebras integrate to central extensions of \'etale \tgps.
+The purpose of this paper is to show how central extensions of (possibly infinite-dimensional) Lie algebras integrate to central extensions of \'etale \tgps in the sense of \cite{Getzler09Lie-theory-for-nilpotent-Linfty-algebras, Henriques08Integrating-Lsb-infty-algebras}.
 In finite dimensions, central extensions of Lie algebras integrate to central extensions of Lie groups, a fact which is due to the vanishing of $\pi_{2}$ for each finite-dimensional Lie group.
 This fact was used by Cartan (in a slightly other guise) to construct the simply connected Lie group associated to each finite-dimensional Lie algebra.

 In infinite dimensions, there is an obstruction for a central extension of Lie algebras to integrate to a central extension of Lie groups.
 This obstruction comes from non-trivial $\pi_{2}$ for general Lie groups.
 We show that this obstruction may be overcome by integrating central extensions of Lie algebras not to Lie groups but to central extensions of \'etale \tgps.
-As an application, we obtain a generalization of Lie's Third Theorem to infinite-dimensional Lie algebras.\ for $n\ge 1$ and $BG_0=G_0$.
-The face maps are given by
+As an application, we obtain a generalization of Lie's Third Theorem to infinite-dimensional Lie algebras.